scottjaymsu/Asteroid-Game/README.md

 ## How to Compile and Run

-1. Open your terminal or PowerShell.
+1. Open the terminal or PowerShell.
 2. Navigate to the project’s application folder:

    ```bash
    cd Asteroid-Game\AsteroidApp
    .\mvnw clean compile
    .\mvnw javafx:run

 ## Game Controls

 - Arrow keys or WASD to move and rotate the ship